Unbiased Compression Saves Communication in Distributed Optimization: When and How Much?: Conclusion

 \section{Conclusion}

 This paper clarifies that unbiased compression alone cannot save communication, but this goal can be achieved by further assuming mutual independence between compressors.
-We also demonstrate the saving can be up to $\Theta(\sqrt{\min\{n,\kappa\}})$ by establishing the optimal convergence complexity and total communication cost of distributed algorithms empolying independent unbiased compressors.
+We also demonstrate the saving can be up to $\Theta(\sqrt{\min\{n,\kappa\}})$ by establishing the optimal convergence complexities and total communication costs of distributed algorithms employing independent unbiased compressors.
 Future research can explore when and how much biased compressors can save communication in non-convex and stochastic scenarios.

 {

 }